ligolang/ligo/gitlab-pages/docs/reference/list.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The value `List.empty` is the empty list.
+The value `empty` is the empty list.
 It is a synonym for
     `[]`.
 In some contexts, it is useful to annotate it with its type, for example: `(empty : int list)`.